DuxfordSBD/duxfordsbd.github.io/couch_to_soap_box_derby/couch_to_soap_box_derby.md

 ## Enter as a participant

 Couch to Soap Box Derby would be nothing without runners, joggers and walkers.
-Please take a look at our [registration page][register] and also take the time to familarise yourselves with the [rules of participation][rules] and the [two routes available to run][routes].
-You can also look at the [adult route][strava-adults] and [children's route][strava-children] on Strava.
-Once signed up you can also join our [Strava C2SBD Club (by invitation only)][strava-club]!
+Please take a look at our [registration page][register] and also take the time to familarise yourselves with the [rules of participation][rules].

+You can find information on the [two routes available to run][routes] on this site and also check out the [adult route][strava-adults] and [children's route][strava-children] on Strava.

+Once signed up for the event, you can also join our [Strava C2SBD Club (by invitation only)][strava-club]!

 ## Enter a time